HPInc/ml-git/docs/first_steps.md

 ```

 To fully configure and use ML-Git, you will also need to create a git repository and the storage type you want to use.
-You can create manually, the git repository and storage, or use a script provided in our [advanded scenarios](advanced_scenarios.md#using-script).
+You can create manually, the git repository and storage, or use a script provided in our [advanced scenarios](advanced_scenarios.md#using-script).
 We recommend that for your first project you stick with this tutorial, so you can exercise many ML-Git commands.

 ## ML-Git First Project